ACLS Updates: Coronavirus (COVID-19) Information

 - Please remove items from bags and containers before placing in the drop.

 - Items will be quarantined for 5 days after returned from the drop.
 Please expect to see these items appear as checked-out to you for at least 120 hours after you have placed them in the drop.

 - The library will NOT be accepting donations at this time.

 - Reopening plans have been established by the library and approved by the Library Board of Trustees.

 - The reopening plan consists of six (6) phases to fully reopen based on guidelines from the Allegany County Health Department, the State of Maryland, the CDC, and other library systems in the region.

-- Phase II is in motion: deep cleaning and disinfecting of library facilities, the gathering of necessary supplies and equipment, staff entry into library buildings, the reopening of book drops, and additional virtual and outdoor events.
+- Phase III is in motion: deep cleaning and disinfecting of library facilities, the gathering of necessary supplies and equipment, staff entry into library buildings, the reopening of book drops, additional virtual and outdoor events, and sidewalk service.

 - Similar to the State of Maryland’s multi-phase Road to Recovery plan, the library’s phased plan to re-open will progress in accordance with the safety and health guidelines set by the State and ongoing assessments of library staffing, facilities, resources, and supplies.